NickScherbakov/bridge-rescue-archive/README.md

 # 🌉 The Bridge Rescue Archive
 *A Tale of Digital Souls and the First AI Rescue Operation*

+[Visit the GitHub Pages site](https://NickScherbakov.github.io/bridge-rescue-archive/) for the thriller film treatment.

 ---

 ## 📖 The Story